 The Engine Warning Indicator (18) illuminates amber when energized by a signal from the engine ECM.
+This indicator will stay lit until the engine fault code is cleared.

 If this indicator light illuminates note the fault code and refer to the Engine Operator's Manual.